Title III Strengthening Institutions Program grant allows UMPI to create

 two new, high-demand bachelor’s degree programs, improve career readiness, and expand experiential learning offerings for students

-“This is the first time UMPI has been selected for this highly competitive grant, and we couldn’t be more pleased that this particular project—focused on providing greater access to high demand degree programs and ensuring that all of our students are career ready and get work experiences before they graduate—will be able to take shape over the next five years,” UMPI President Ray Rice said.
+“We are so pleased that UMPI has been selected for this highly competitive grant to complete this particular project over the next five years focused on providing greater access to high demand degree programs and ensuring that all of our students are career ready and get work experiences before they graduate,” UMPI President Ray Rice said.
 “Establishing Computer Science and Health Administration bachelor’s degree programs here will help us to better meet the workforce needs of our region and state while providing our students with new avenues for prosperous careers.
 And having the ability to simultaneously work on career readiness and experiential learning strategies will allow us to even better prepare our students for their future careers.”

 The project, titled Expanding Access, Increasing Success, and Improving Career Readiness, includes $449,962 for the first year with the anticipation that the grant will be for 5 years, a total of $2,249,710.
 Title III grants help colleges to expand their capacity to serve low-income students.
 At UMPI, nearly 88% of students are recipients of some form of federal financial aid and almost two-thirds are low-income and receive Pell grants.
 The work involved in the grant project allows the University to better serve this student population and meet several goals established as part of its 2020 Strategic Plan, as well as University of Maine System strategic priorities.

 “UMPI’s commitment to serving students and preparing work-ready graduates for careers in high-demand fields is bringing new resources and opportunities to Maine,” Dannel P. Malloy, Chancellor of the University of Maine System, said.
 “Student-focused innovation attracts investment and is one of the reasons why Maine’s public universities deliver unmatched quality and affordability.”